pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `path`: [' A file path to write yaml to; provide this or', ' A file path to write yaml to; provide this or', 'the subs_folder_path']
+- `str` `path`:  A file path to write yaml to; provide this orthe subs_folder_path
-- `str` `subs_folder_path`: [' path to folder in which to place file', ' path to folder in which to place file', "that's being written; provide this or a full filepath"]
+- `str` `subs_folder_path`:  path to folder in which to place filethat's being written; provide this or a full filepath
-- `str` `delimiter`: [' text to place between the sample name and the', ' text to place between the sample name and the', "suffix within the filename; irrelevant if there's no suffix"]
+- `str` `delimiter`:  text to place between the sample name and thesuffix within the filename; irrelevant if there's no suffix

 **Returns:**

-str: [' filepath used (same as input if given, otherwise the', ' filepath used (same as input if given, otherwise the', 'path value that was inferred)']
+str:  filepath used (same as input if given, otherwise thepath value that was inferred)